Connect to Azure

 In this step, create the export for the billing scope and grant Finout read-only access to these export files.

-Create the report exports on the billing scope
+Create the report exports on the billing scope:

 The reports must be exported twice, once for each of the following cost types: